jimmychimmyy/MachineLearningNotes/machine_learning.md

 ###### something about linear and non-linear relationships

+##### How can I tell if my data is linear or non-linear?

+`One method is to use train a perceptron classifier, which will converge if the data is linearly separable.
+In other words, if it gives 100% accuracy that means your data is linear?``

 ##### What is the performance measure P and how is it measured?

 There are many **evaluation metrics** for determining how the performance measure P but they need to be carefully selected based on the type of problem you are solving.
 For example, in a classification problem where we want to know where an instance is true or false, we can use the classification accuracy metric which is the simply percentage of correctly classified instances.